SidneyEmeka/.NET-Timezone-Converter-logic/README.md

 # Timezone Converter
--This is a logic for timezone conversion.
-It uses a method that takes three parameters which are; <br>
+-This is a logic for timezone conversion.<br> It uses a method that takes three parameters which are; <br>
 -the time <br>
 -the current timezone and
 -the new timezone difference